 For an example, WePower, which is a decentralized platform for green energy aims at providing green energy by issuing the tokens, 1 unit of WePower token represents 1 unit of power.

-A tokenized security can be referred as a portion or a share of a company that an owner or buyer purchases during the sale of the token.
-They are also referred as equity tokens.
+A tokenized security can be referred to as a portion or a share of a company that an owner or buyer purchases during the sale of the token.
+They are also referred to as equity tokens.

 Difference between Tokenized Securities and Utility Tokens